 NUMBER TEN: In 1717, John Law, convicted murderer and millionaire gambler, created a gigantic commercial enterprise that came to be known as Law’s Bubble (some people call it The Mississippi Bubble).
 There was a belief that metals abound in Louisiana and areas bordering the Mississippi, and Law wanted to develop these resources.
 To accomplish this, he established the Banque Générale in France that effectively became the first central bank of France, with notes guaranteed by the King.
 The bank was composed of 1,200 hundred shares that were originally valued at 3,000 livres each.
 Within a year these shares were worth 20 times their original value, and for the first time the word millionaire was used.
 However, “the bubble burst in 1720 and the shares sunk in value as rapidly as they had risen, occasioning widespread financial distress and bankruptcy.”

-NUMBER ELEVEN: A French chef who worked for the Duke of Richelieu is often credited with creating mayonnaise, probably in 1756.
+NUMBER ELEVEN: Another of the noteworthy facts about France involves a French chef who worked for the Duke of Richelieu and is often credited with creating mayonnaise, probably in 1756.
 Mayonnaise was said to have been served by the chef at a victory feast after the Duke defeated the British at Port Mahon.
 However, some people claim the sauce was invented in Spain not France.
 Whatever the truth, everyone agrees France popularized the oil and egg mixture that came to be known as mayonnaise.

 NUMBER TWELVE: Two French brother, the Montgolfier’s — Joseph-Michel and Jacques-Étienne — invented the hot air balloon and launched their first balloon on 14 December 1782, and, a few months later the first public demonstration was held on 4 June 1783.